zompi2/UE4EnhancedCodeFlow/README.md

 You can define extra settings at the end of each action launch.
 Currently the following actions are available:
 * Time Intervals - defines the length of one tick.
+* First Delay - defines when the first tick should be performed.
 * Ignore Game Pause - it will ignore the game pause.
 * Ignore Global Time Dilation - it will ignore global time dilation when ticking.